mjgold/air-stable/README.md

 You have a horse.
 You want to travel with your horse; but all the commercial stables are absurdly expensive.
 Whatever do you do?!

 Enter AirStable!
 AirStable lets people with extra stalls in their stable rent stalls to horses on the go!

 ## Functional Requirements

-1. Guest may register as a `User`
+x.
+Guest may register as a `User`
-1. Guest may log in
+x.
+Guest may log in
-1. `User` may create a Stall
+x `User` may create a Stall
-1. `User` may see a list of available `Stall`s
+x. `User` may see a list of available `Stall`s
 1. `User` may create a pending `RentalRequest` for a `Stall`
 1. `Stall` owner may see pending `RentalRequest`s
 1. `RentalRequest`s requester may see pending `RentalRequest`s